Elm Park tube station: Location

 The station is situated within the mid-1930s planned community of Elm Park.
 The name was derived from Elm Farm, which is first recorded in 1777 and was known as Elms in 1883, around the time the railway was constructed through the area.
 It is located on The Broadway in the London Borough of Havering.
 The immediate area is a busy, compact shopping district surrounded by extensive residential development to the north and south.
 (Note: Elm Park is designated as a 'district centre' in the London Plan.)
-The station is served by London Buses routes 165, 252, 365 and 372.
-It will be served by upcoming route SL12.
+The station is served by London Buses routes 165, 252, 365, 372 and SL12.

 Hornchurch station is 1.5 km to the east of the station and Dagenham East is 2.4 km to the west.
 It is 20.7 km along the line from in Central London and 4.0 km from the eastern terminus at Upminster.
+The station is 12 mi 57 chain down the line from Fenchurch Street.

 Services

 The station is managed by London Underground.
 It is in London fare zone 6.
 The typical off-peak service from the station is 12 District line trains per hour to Upminster and 12 to Earl's Court, of which six continue to Ealing Broadway and six continue to Richmond.
 At peak periods the number of trains per hour increases to 15 and some trains continue from Earl's Court to Wimbledon.
 Services towards Central London operate from approximately 05:00 to 23:45 and services to Upminster operate from approximately 06:00 to 01:30.
-With 2.54 million entries and exits in 2023, it ranked 199th busiest London Underground station.
+With 2.66 million entries and exits in 2025, it ranked 194th busiest London Underground station.